caente/caente.github.com/_posts/2017-02-23-quick-and-dirty.md

 #### Type level recursion

-As said above, shapeless is about two things:

-1 - type classes

-2 - recursion

-Of those two things, recursion is the cornerstone.
-Type classes are merely an mechanism to use recursion.

-Let's write a type class for finding members, by type, in a case class (this typeclass *will not be used* on the problem, it's just a simpler example) e.g.:
+As said above, shapeless is about providing evidence to the compiler.
+And the way of doing so, is using typeclasses and **recursion**, being recursion the corner stone, with the added weirdness that it happens at _compile time_.
+So let's spend some time understanding it.
+For that, let's write a typeclass for finding members, by type, in a case class (this typeclass *will not be used* on the problem, it's just a simpler example) e.g.:

 ~~~
 case class Foo(i:String, d:Int)